 - Do the different proposals clearly list or describe the surface preparation (washing, scraping, sanding, caulking) that is included?

 - Are the paint systems to be used clearly spelled out in the proposal – not just the brand of paint, but the specific line of paint?
 And the number of coats?

 - Does the proposal explicitly state the quoted price is for ALL LABOR, PAINT, and MATERIALS?

-- Do you understand the payment terms and are they acceptable?
+- Do you understand and agree with payment terms?

 - Considering all the different prices, are they fairly close, (+/- 15%) or are there big differences?
-Low prices usually indicate something was missed or the scope was not understood.
+Low prices usually indicate something is missing or the scope is misunderstood.
 High price differences often indicate additional preparation or the number of coats of paint has been included or excluded.

 Professionalism of the Estimator – an indicator of things to come

 - Did each estimator confirm the appointment prior to arrival?

 - Did each estimator arrive at the appointed time?